 Each of the exercises is 2 to 4 minutes long.
 The exercises are indented to be performed regularly.
 The small format is more applicable.

 While Kasia led the project, the development also benefited from collaborative efforts with colleagues and experts in arts-based methods.
-Kasia formed a team of colleagues who specialize in arts-based methods to further develop and refine the toolbox.
-This collaborative approach ensured that the toolbox benefited from diverse perspectives and expertise, enhancing its effectiveness and applicability.
+Kasia formed a team of colleagues who specialize in arts-based methods to further develop and refine the toolkit.
+This collaborative approach ensured that the toolkit benefited from diverse perspectives and expertise, enhancing its effectiveness and applicability.

-Following successful pilots, the toolbox is now in use by students in the Creative Business domain.
+Following successful pilots, the toolkit is now in use by students in the Creative Business domain.
 These students benefit from the structured, arts-based exercises designed to enhance their personal and professional skills.

-The toolbox helps to get creativity, self-awareness and empathy embedded into educational practice.
+The toolkit helps to get creativity, self-awareness and empathy embedded into educational practice.